 This book is the very thoughtful work of, a clearly very bright person, who was thrown in the deep end.
 Placed in that unenviable position rather than just panicking, he embarked on a a crash course education in project management and the result is this book.

 The author fearlessly tackles the tricky questions.
 Take for example, a question that stumps many experienced project managers.
 How do you reconcile the inclination to a waterfall view of the world, that project managers have, with an agile software development methodologies?
-While the book’s s views are some times a little unorthodox, they are typically thought through and well argued.
+While the book’ s views are sometimes a little unorthodox, they are typically thought through and well argued.

 This is an ideal book for PMs just starting out and as a refresher for experienced PMs and Architects.